artamananda/artamananda-my-id/posts/how-i-run-my-own-server-without-cloud-or-static-ip/index.md

 ---
-title: How My Server Works?
+title: How I Run My Own Server Without the Cloud or a Static Public IP
-date: 2025-06-30
+date: 2025-07-01
 ---

-# How My Server Works Without Cloud and Static Public IP

-Deploying a server used to be a straightforward decision for me: pick a hosting provider like Vercel, Fly.io, or a VPS service, and get going.
+Deploying a server used to be a straightforward decision for me: pick a hosting provider like [Vercel](https://vercel.com), [Fly.io](https://fly.io), or a VPS service, and get going.
 But as I dove deeper into my projects, I realized there were limitations and costs that made me rethink this approach.
 In this post, I want to share how I ended up running my own server without relying on cloud providers or a static public IP address.

 ---